sabrinagianni/fabflix-movie-database/README.md

 Julia Tjia : Login, Extended Movie List/Single Pages/Jumping Functionality

-We used LIKE to help search for movies by title, director, or star name. m.title LIKE ? lets us find movies where the title contains the search keyword anywhere inside it m.director LIKE ? also helps support substring search for a director's name s.name LIKE ? helps us find the star with the given search input We also used % to help with the substring matching.
+We used LIKE to help search for movies by title, director, or star name. m.title LIKE ? lets us find movies where the title contains the search keyword anywhere inside it. m.director LIKE ? also helps support substring search for a director's name. s.name LIKE ? helps us find the star with the given search input.
+We also used % to help with the substring matching.
 So we used LIKE to enable the pattern matching and % for the substring matching itself.
 For *, we match it REGEXP non-alphanumeric characters so the search will return everything else but alphanumeric.